you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 * If you are targeting legacy JavaScript engine with those ES5 methods, you can use [es5-shim](https://github.com/es-shims/es5-shim)

 * Please note that, the examples used below are just showing you the native alternative of performing certain tasks.
-For some of the functions, Lodash provides you more options than native built-ins.
+For some functions, Lodash provides you more options than native built-ins.
 This list is not a 1:1 comparison.

 * Please send a PR if you want to add or modify the code.
 No need to open an issue unless it's something big and you want to discuss.